zkamvar/zkamvar/content/about/header/index.md

   Zhian N. Kamvar, Ph.
 D.
 ---

-I am a Research Software Engineer in [The Reich Lab](https://reichlab.io) woking to support users of [The Hubverse](https://hubverse.io), open tools for collaborative modelling.
+I am a Senior Software Engineer at [Recast Labs](https://getrecast.com) supporting a fanastic team of data scientists.
 I am the former Lesson Infrastructure Developer at [The Carpentries](https://carpentries.org/) and worked to make the Lesson Infrastructure a more accessible and friendly place to contribute.
 I’m trained